oriuminc/jenkins-inception/README.md

 To Do
 -----

-  - In order to update jenkins jobs, must have a small recipe to authenticate with the jenkins_cli resource.
   - Include a base Drupal install profile to show file structure and bare minimum scripting expectations.
-  - Look into better alternative to `0.0.0.0` for `node['jenkins']['server']['host']`
   - Add feature to create DNS a-record if DynDNS API credentials are supplied in `config.yml`.
   - Add note on port forwarding 8080. (:auto?)
-  - Create rake task for chef-solo setup steps?
   - Add [spiceweasel][spiceweasel-project] support for launching into the cloud when using chef-server.
   - Provide instructions on using with Opscode hosted Chef server?
-  - Use watir-webdriver and rake to create an opscode hosted chef account and/or create a new hosted chef organization.
   - Create a chef server as a multi-VM Vagrant environment (or use [Hatch][hatch-project]?)
   - Investigate using [preSCMbuildstep plugin][plugin-preSCMbuildstep]
     for running `jenkins-setup.sh`
   - Investigate [hosted chef gem][hosted-chef-gem].
-  - Test whether github auth can work with localhost.
   - Create role hierarchy like in Ariadne.
   - Set up varnish.
-  - Submit PR to knife-solo to prevent auto-creation of node.json.
   - Determine public vs private git repo and change job git url accordingly.